amirsayyad7686/Arduino_Labview_Serial/README.md

 > [!NOTE]
 > "A" for random data with 0 to 50 different value
 > "B" for random data with 0 to 500 different value

+> [!NOTE]
+> Charts needs to refresh in a periodic time for maintain performance in this example is 1 day period you should change it with your different use